 - Mow not thy lawn; let the grass grow freely, as God intended.

 - Likewise, allow Mother Nature to thrive for her own sake, not for the exploitive avarice of mankind.
 In other words, eat neither of the lima bean nor the brussels sprout; nor of the turnip nor the eggplant; nor of the parsnip nor the beet; nor okra nor especially not Oprah, because how gross is that?
-Eeeew.
-For everything there may be a season, but brother, not for that.
+For everything there may be a season, except for that.

 - On this day, you may with clear conscience call people in irreversible comas ‘vegetables’.